CCIG-Champalimaud/radiomics-pipeline/README.md

 ## Extraction using Snakemake

-To extract features using the Snakemake pipeline (specified in `get-radiomic-features-pi-cai.smk`), one needs to edit `config.yaml` (the Snakemake `configfile`) such that it contains the correct values.
+To extract features using the Snakemake pipeline (specified in `get-radiomic-features.smk`), one needs to edit `config.yaml` (the Snakemake `configfile`) such that it contains the correct values.
 The one presented here was used on data from PI-CAI.
 I also present `config-no-reg.yaml`, a configuration file for feature extraction with no registration.

 This pipeline works as follows: